We invite you to join the conversation about good food, food security and food systems.

 All people have access to food regardless of social and economic constraints

 The Michigan Good Food Charter is working to ensure Michiganders have access to good food and Michigan farmers and food businesses have opportunities.
 Their first goal states that Michigan Institutions will source 20% of their food products from Michigan growers, producers and processors.

 Being food secure is the ability to find and afford nutritious, safe, and culturally appropriate food.
 Food security and good nutrition are essential for everyone.
 In the United States, 1 in 8 people struggle with hunger.
-This video from Feeding America describes the cycle of food insecurity and health, and how each of us can be part of the solution.
+Watch the video (to the right) from Feeding America, it describes the cycle of food insecurity and health, and how each of us can be part of the solution.